jkitching/jkitching.github.io/content/posts/x11docker-gnome-containers/index.md

 x11docker can be used to run either a single application, which is then seamlessly integrated into your current window manager, or a full desktop environment, which is what we will be using.
 The project provides some pre-built Docker images such as `x11docker/gnome` to get started, but we will need to build our own since we have specific requirements of the GNOME version being used.

+# x11docker installation

+First, you'll need a container engine on your machine---this article uses Docker.
+Next, see [x11docker documentation](https://github.com/mviereck/x11docker#installation-from-distribution-repositories) for installation instructions.  x11docker may be available as a package for your distribution, or you can install manually.

+  It's worth mentioning that x11docker is crazy smart about other dependencies.
+If these dependencies already exist on your system (like Xephyr, `xinit`, `xclip`, etc.), they will be used.
+For any dependencies not installed, x11docker will automatically use dependencies from a container image created for this purpose.

+Next up, we need a Dockerfile to describe the GNOME image.

 # x11docker GNOME Dockerfile

 ```docker